 You may notice that my son looks a little younger in this post and you are right we did this 6 months ago just as he was finishing up Kindergarten.
 He is a good student but handwriting has always been a struggle so to mix in a little practice with something he loves like math is a good way to make use of a little after school time.
 Homework may be all you have time to do and please do not push your kids to do more if they are given homework often or a heavy load.
 That is your priority.
 These Learning After School activities are meant for times when you have free time.
 They are short but worthwhile and hopefully fun!

 Gather your materials.
-You will need a Bug Math Printable ( click for the sheet) , a pencil with good eraser and a kiddo ready to learn.
+You will need a Bug Math Printable ( click for the sheet), a pencil with a good eraser and a kiddo ready to learn.

 Go over the first example with them and then let them at it.
-I made this sheet specifically for my son.
+This sheet I made specifically for my son.
 I included many easy bits but spelling out eight as well as how small the spaces were to write the answers were a good challenge.
-I am such a firm believer in balancing success and challenge to engage kids.
+I am such a firm believer in balancing success and challenges to engage kids.